 Bacitracin zinc may also be added to animal food.

-Intentionally eating bacitracin in large amounts may cause you to have some pain in your stomach and possibly throw up.
+Eating bacitracin in large amounts may cause pain in your stomach, and you might throw up.

-Rarely bacitracin zinc may cause an allergic reaction.
-You are most likely to have some redness and itching of your skin.
-However, like any substance, a severe allergic reaction (anaphylaxis) can occur.
+Rarely, bacitracin zinc may cause an allergic reaction .
+The most likely allergic reaction is to have some redness and itching of your skin.
+However, a severe allergic reaction can occur.